 If You Share Your Home With Other Companion Animals…

 If you also share your home with a dog, keep in mind that dogs are predators and chickens are prey animals.
 While there have been dogs and chickens who have gotten along well, this is not a guarantee.
 As a general rule, we recommend keeping dogs away from chickens – there have been reports of chickens being killed by otherwise gentle dogs.
 If you have reason to believe your chicken and dog companions are likely to get along, be sure to very closely monitor their interactions.
-Even if they appear to get along, we recommend only having chickens and dogs in the same space while a caregiver is there to supervise and watch for (and respond to) any warning signs.
+Even if they appear to get along, we recommend only having chickens and dogs in the same space while a Someone who provides daily care, specifically for animal residents at an animal sanctuary, shelter, or rescue. is there to supervise and watch for (and respond to) any warning signs.

 Cats and chickens typically don’t bother each other (and may enjoy each other’s company).
 However, it’s important to keep in mind that cat saliva is highly toxic to birds and any occasion, albeit rare, where a cat grabs a chicken with their mouth requires immediate veterinary guidance.
 Your veterinarian may decide to put the chicken on a round of antibiotics to protect them from any potential infection that might have been caused/ introduced by the bacteria in the cat’s saliva.
 Another area of concern is chicks, who should absolutely be kept away from cats.
 Chicks are extremely vulnerable, and there have been multiple reports of chicks being killed by cats.
 As with all introductions and living arrangements, when housing chickens in the same area as cats, be sure to monitor everyone’s behavior closely and make changes as needed.
 Also keep in mind that kittens, while maybe not a danger, could be a nuisance to a chicken if they are constantly trying to play!

 When housing chickens with cats, be sure to set up the space so that the cat’s litter box is in an area where the chickens cannot access it.
-Not only will chickens likely turn the litter box into a dust box, but chickens have also been known to ingest litter, which can cause serious crop impactions.
+Not only will chickens likely turn the litter box into a dust box, but chickens have also been known to ingest litter, which can cause serious A crop is a pouched enlargement of the esophagus of many birds that serves as a receptacle for food and for its preliminary maceration. impactions.

 Be sure to consider feeding arrangements.
 A dog or cat who is otherwise happy to be around chickens may not appreciate chickens encroaching their personal space while they are eating.
 With dogs especially, this could have devastating consequences.
 If you care for large breed chickens, you’ll absolutely need to keep them separated during other companion animal’s feeding time to ensure they don’t sneak a bite (or, more likely, many, many bites).